Dog Vitamin Deficiencies: Signs, Symptoms, and Food-Based Fixes

 B vitamins are the spark plugs of the body.
 Without them, your dog runs out of gas.

-- Vitamin B12: Found only in animal products like meat, poultry, and fish.
+Vitamin B12 Found only in animal products like meat, poultry, and fish

-- Folic Acid: Leafy greens, liver, and kidney.
+Folic Acid Leafy greens, liver, and kidney

-- Vitamin B6: Whole grains (like wheat germ) and organ meats.
+Vitamin B6 Whole grains (like wheat germ) and organ meats

 Thiamin (Vitamin B1) is critical for nerve function.
-A severe deficiency can look scary: loss of coordination (ataxia), walking in circles, or even seizures.[2]
+A severe deficiency can look scary:

-What causes it?
-Often, it’s overly processed foods.
+Often, it's overly processed foods.
 Sulphites used as preservatives in some cheap meats can actually destroy Thiamin.

 Get away from highly processed "meat products" and stick to whole foods: